Sohoxic/LinEx/README.md

 <img src="https://github.com/Sohoxic/Kernel-Module/blob/main/assets/images/insmod.png">
 <br>

-**3.** To check if the kernel module is inserted into the kernel at runtime execute the `lsmod` command(you can see the main module at the top.)
+**3.** To check if the kernel module is inserted into the kernel at runtime execute the `lsmod` command.
+This shows which loadable kernel modules are currently loaded(we can see the main module at the top.)

 ```
 lsmod